eastgenomics/eggd_conductor/README.md

 The assay config file for the conductor app is designed to be written as a JSON file, with each workflow or apps defined as an executable.
 For each workflow/app, there are several required and optional keys to add, with a required structure.
 An example empty template and populated config file may be found [here](example/config_template.json) and [here](example/example_populated_config.json) respectively.

-Config files are expected to be stored in a given directory in DNAnexus (`ASSAY_CONFIG_PATH` from  `conductor.cfg`), and the default behaviour if a config file is not specified at run time is the search this directory and use the highest version config file for each `assay_code` (detailed below).
+Config files are expected to be stored in a given directory in DNAnexus (`ASSAY_CONFIG_PATH` from  `-iEGGD_CONDUCTOR_CONFIG`), and the default behaviour if a config file is not specified at run time is the search this directory and use the highest version config file for each `assay_code` (detailed below).

 As the config file is a JSON, several fields may be added to enhance readability that will not be parsed when running, such as the name, details and GitHub URL for each executable.